katiarp/Pewlett-Hackard-Analysis/README.md

 Modeling the data is a critical step in database creation because it provides a [framework]( https://www.sap.com/insights/what-is-data-modeling.html)  and at the same time shows how the data flows and why the database exists.

 To build the new database for Pewlett Hackard I used PostgreSQL, which is an open-source database management system.
-Using the framework I designed, I created the first table with the following code and imported the departements.csv file.
+Using the framework that I designed, I created the first table with the following code and imported the departements.csv file.

 ```